bgpsecurity/rpstir2/README.md

 ./rpstir2-service.sh deploy
 ```

-Now, the RPSTIR2 will automatically run.
-You can enter "ctrl-d" to exist the rpstir2_centos8.
+Now, the RPSTIR2 will automatically download and validate RPKI objects according to schedule task.
-Note: On the host, the cache data is stored in "/root/rpki/rpstir2data/data/", and the logs of rpstir2 are saved in "/root/rpki/rpstir2data/log", and tcpport of rtr is 18082.
+Note: You can enter "ctrl-d" to exist the rpstir2_centos8 and return to the host.
+On the host, the cache data is stored in "/root/rpki/rpstir2data/data/", and the logs of rpstir2 are saved in "/root/rpki/rpstir2data/log", and tcpport of rtr is 18082.

 ### 2.3 Running RPSTIR2
 All functions of RPSTIR2 are accessible on the command line via sub-commands.